Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Mark A. Granquist

-Mark A. Granquist (PhD, University of Chicago Divinity School) is the Lloyd and Annelotte Svendsbye Professor of the History of Christianity at Luther Seminary in St. Paul, Minnesota.
-His publications include the acclaimed Lutherans in America: A New...
+Mark A. Granquist (PhD, University of Chicago) is the Lloyd and Annelotte Svendsbye Professor of the History of Christianity at Luther Seminary, St. Paul, Minnesota.
+He is the author or editor of eight publications, including the acclaimed Lutherans in...

 Continue reading about Mark A. Granquist